 There may be a future solution that will permit to eat meat without killing animals and that is by using the still not mature technology called in vitro meat which consists of growing animal proteins in a laboratory.

 Once you will become vegetarian you will not belong to any new religion or ethnicity but there are many vegetarian organizations around the world and also animal rights organizations, you can join some of them if you want.

 It could be that vegetarians are less aggressive.
 Statistics say that 68% of the vegetarians are female and only 32% are male.
-Being a vegetarian is at least a sort of commitment and an intent to be peaceful and non aggressive but you can never know, there are rumors that Hitler was a vegetarian (others deny it completely).
+Being a vegetarian is at least a sort of commitment and an intent to be peaceful and non aggressive but you can never know, there are rumors that Hitler was vegetarian during a part of his life (others deny it completely).

 So to be Vegetarian or vegan ?